heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 ###### Impossible neighbors

-To reduce the number of exact distance calculations, which are expensive computationally, when updating the neighbors of a node `N`, we first filter the neighbors by their rough distance.
+To reduce the number of exact distance calculations (which are slow), when updating the neighbors of a node `N`, we first filter the neighbors by their rough distance.
 For example, it makes no sense, that a bus travels 100km in 3 minutes.
 Therefore, given the time it takes to travel from one stop to the next and the user-specified average speed of the vehicle, we only pay attention to neighboring nodes, that are closer than the maximum expected distance.\